The alarm goes off.

 Stay disciplined without motivation by shrinking the first action so small that resistance cannot justify skipping it.
 One push-up, not a workout.
 One sentence, not an article.
 Sixty seconds of silence, not a meditation session.
 Starting is the entire problem.
 Once you are moving, momentum takes over and the action expands itself without needing to be pushed.

 Motivation is not the engine.
 It is the exhaust.
 It arrives after you start, not before, which is why people who wait for it wait forever.
-The University of Scranton's research on New Year's resolutions found that only 9 percent of people who set them actually achieve them.
-That is not because 91 percent lack desire.
-It is because desire without a system is a wish.
+David Goggins puts it bluntly in interviews: "Motivation is crap.
+Motivation comes and goes.
+When you are driven, whatever is in front of you will get destroyed."
+John Norcross's team at the University of Scranton tracked New Year's resolvers and found only 46 percent still succeeding six months in.
+Half the people committed enough to make a formal resolution were gone by summer.
+Not because they lacked desire.
+Because desire without a system is a wish.

 The people who build extraordinary lives do not have more willpower than you.
 They have better systems for acting without it.
 The cheapest of these systems is the shrink rule: lower the bar until your resistance has nothing to argue with.
 You are not working out.
 You are putting on shoes.
 The shoes do the rest.
 (Related: The Final Push.)